SCIInstitute/ShapeWorks/README.md

 <br/><br/>
 *Show Glyphs* Toggle whether to show the glyphs for the coorespondence points.
 <br/><br/>
+*Glyph Quality* This slider changes the quality of the coorespondance points glyphs.
+This is sync'd with the render window shortcut option.
+<br/><br/>
+*Glyph Size* This slider changes the size of the coorespondance points glyphs.
+This is sync'd with the render window shortcut option.
+<br/><br/>
 *Glyph options* Click the down arrow to resize the glyphs or select the quality of the glyphs.
 <br/><br/>
 *Show isosurface* Toggle whether to view the surface representing the shape.
+Click the down arrow for more options.
+You can alter the number of neighbors, point spacing, and mesh smoothing for isosurface reconstruction.
+<br/><br/>
+*Neighborhood Size* The neighborhood size (max vertex valence) used for isosurface reconstruction.
+<br/><br/>
+*Spacing* The spacing used for isosurface reconstruction.
+<br/><br/>
+*Smoothing* The smoothing amount for isosurface reconstruction.
 <br/><br/>
 *View mode drop-down* This drop-down gives 3 options for view mode.
 Original is the binary segmentation.
 You must have loaded images for this option to be available.
 Groomed is for the distance transform view.
 You must